 Low levels of vitamin K have been associated with low bone-mineral density increasing the risk for osteoporosis and fractures.
 Consuming pine nuts may therefore help lower this risk.

 People taking anticoagulants must be careful because, when consumed in large quantities, too many pine nuts (and other foods rich in vitamin K1) may create a potential dietary interaction.
-Consider that 100 grams of pine nuts contain about 54 mcg of vitamin K (45% DV) Source: Healthline
+Consider that 100 grams of pine nuts contain about 54 mcg of vitamin K (45% DV).

 Risks for "Pine Mouth"

 Cacogeusia, is a medical term used to depict an unpleasant taste in the mouth.
-Pine nuts, in particular, have been known to more specifically cause metallogeusia (a perceived metallic or bitter taste) approximately 1 to 3 days following their ingestion and lasting for about 14 days.
+Pine nuts, in particular, have been known to more specifically cause metallogeusia (a perceived metallic or bitter taste) approximately one to three days following their ingestion and lasting for about 14 days.

-The problem has become quite widespread that even a group on Facebook called Damn you Pine Nuts (Metallic Bitter Mouth ones anyway) AKA Pine Mouth has been created to provide support for those dealing with this issue.
+The problem has become so widespread that even a group on Facebook called Damn you Pine Nuts (Metallic Bitter Mouth ones anyway) aka Pine Mouth has been created to provide support for those dealing with this issue.

 Despite a very thorough study conducted in France, is still unclear what may trigger this odd side effect.
 The study hypothesizes that it may be due to some unidentified toxin present in some varieties of non-edible pine nuts.